geukuei88/Supply-Chain-Data-Warehouse-Analytics-for-Resource-Distribution-SQL-Project-/README.md

   Currently in the planning phase.
   It will consume the data warehouse to:
   - Answer business KPIs using SQL and Power BI (descriptive analytics)
-  - Extend insights using machine learning models (predictive analytics) Together, these projects form a complete data pipeline:
+  - Extend insights using machine learning models (predictive analytics).
+  -Together, these projects form a complete data pipeline:
 **Raw Data → Data Warehouse → Analytics → Predictions**

 ## Tools & Technologies